Answered By: Abigail Caraccio Last Updated: Aug 30, 2017 Views: 1051

 A Knowledge Area Module, or KAM, is a scholarly paper that demonstrates your academic mastery of a subject you research with the guidance of a Mentor.
 The average length of a KAM is 90-120 pages.
 Only students in a KAM-based or Mixed-Model program (part KAMs, part classes) are required to write KAMs.
 Students in Course-based programs will not write a KAM and will, instead, take only the courses, practicums, residencies, etc., required of their program as outlined in the program of study or degree audit.

 Need more information about KAMs?
-Find out how to contact an academic advisor to learn more.
+Find out how to contact a Student Success Advisor to learn more.